tbarn/new-website/pages/speaking.md

 I'm working on Q3/Q4 talks now, please reach out if you are interested in having me speak at your event!

+**Developer Relations and Experience (DX):**
+* Intersection of Product and Developer Relations
+* Empathy in Developer Relations and Documentation
+* Introductory topics around developer experience
+* Documentation strategy
+* Why Your Documentation is Losing Your Users

 **Operations:**
 * Glue Code and the Developer/Operator Experience
 * Human-in-the-Loop Automation